Charger Missing AC Generac: Causes & Solutions

 • Run normally once started

 The risk is that without the charger maintaining the battery, the battery slowly drains over days or weeks.
 Eventually, the starter battery won’t have enough charge to crank the engine.
-This is why the warning matters for long-term readiness, even though the generator may work fine right now.
+This is why the warning matters for long-term readiness, especially if you depend on the generator for extended-runtime backup, even though the generator may work fine right now.

 When to Call a Professional